From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Data availability

 \section{Data availability}

 All datasets used in this study are publicly available.
 The ISIC 2019 dermoscopy dataset~\cite{cassidy2022analysis} is distributed by the International Skin Imaging Collaboration (\url{https://challenge.isic-archive.com/data/}).
 The GRAZPEDWRI-DX pediatric wrist radiograph dataset~\cite{nagy2022pediatric} is available via figshare.
 The SIIM-ACR Pneumothorax dataset~\cite{siim-acr-pneumothorax-segmentation} is hosted on Kaggle (\url{https://www.kaggle.com/competitions/siim-acr-pneumothorax-segmentation}).
-The NEATX chest-drain annotations~\cite{cheplygina2025augmenting} cover a subset of the NIH ChestX-ray14 dataset~\cite{wang2017chestx}, which is publicly available from the U.S. National Institutes of Health.
+The NIH ChestX-ray14 dataset~\cite{wang2017chestx}, comprising 112,120 frontal-view chest radiographs from 30,805 unique patients, is released by the U.S. National Institutes of Health Clinical Center and can be downloaded from the NIH Box repository (\url{https://nihcc.app.box.com/v/ChestXray-NIHCC}).
+The NEATX chest-drain annotations~\cite{cheplygina2025augmenting}, which provide chest-drain labels for a subset of NIH ChestX-ray14, are available on Zenodo (\url{https://zenodo.org/records/14944064}).